 Performance.
 Excellence.
 Achievement.
 Knowledge (PEAK).
 These are the qualities celebrated by the AWF at the highly-anticipated annual PEAK Awards.
-Join us on May 11, 2022 as we host the PEAK Awards honouring outstanding individuals in the field of finance.
+Join us on May 3rd, 2023 as we host the PEAK Awards honouring outstanding individuals in the field of finance.
+The Peak Awards also honour the deserving recipients of the AWF's scholarships and serve as an important opportunity for the AWF to fundraise for the scholarship fund.

-At our 24th annual PEAK Awards, we will honour five individuals in the following categories, who have made a positive impact on British Columbia's finance community:
+At our 25th annual PEAK Awards, we will honour five individuals in the following categories, who have made a positive impact on British Columbia's finance community:

-- 1. Rising Star;
+- Rising Star;

-- 2. Excellence in Industry;
+- Excellence in Industry;

-- 3. Lifetime Achievement;
+- Lifetime Achievement;

-- 4. Champion; and
+- Champion; and

-- 5. Significant Board Contribution.
+- Significant Board Contribution.